Pen Singam: Production

 The film was launched in 2008 under the title "Neeyindri Naanillai" with Ilavenil of Uliyin Osai being announced as director.
 In a sudden turn of events, Ilavenil was replaced by a newcomer, Bali Srirangam, and the film had undergone a change of title with the makers naming it as "Pen Singam".

 In this film, Meera Jasmine dons the role of an IPS officer for the first time in her career.
 The film is about women's fight for justice.
-Uday Kiran plays the male lead role in the film.
 Karthika is doing a prominent role in the film, as a police officer.
 Actor Richard is playing the role of an IFS officer in the film.
 Actress Rohini is playing the role of a Judge and Vivek will provide comedy sequences.

 Soundtrack

 The music was composed by Deva and released by Sony Music India.